Jaroslav Hašek as graduate of the Czecho-Slavonic Commercial Academy in Prague, 1902

-In August 1921 he moved to Lipnice nad Sázavou where he completed part two, wrote part three, and started on the fourth.
+On 25 August 1921 he moved to Lipnice where he completed part two, wrote part three, and started on the fourth.
 Unfortunately his health took a downward turn, the hard life had taken its toll and he had also become dangerously overweight.
 Jaroslav Hašek never managed to complete the fourth part of his epic novel, and died from heart failure on 3 January 1923.

 Jaroslav Hašek is the subject of a number of biographies, although most of them are available exclusively in Czech.
 Autobiographical material is almost non-existent, apart from those elements of his own life that he frequently mixed into his writing.
-This information should be viewed with scepticism, as Hašek was prone to mystification.
+This information should be viewed with scepticism, as Hašek was a notorious hoaxer who mixed facts, half-facts and inventions in a convincing manner.
 Almost all that is known about him today is therefore based on the accounts from people who knew him, and material from various archives.

-For the international reading public the best source of factual information is arguably The Bad Bohemian by Cecil Parrott, the man behind the second of the three English translations of Švejk.
-Parrott’s biography is to a degree based on Radko Pytlík’s de-facto standard Toulavé house (1971).
-Pytlík is generally regarded as the foremost living expert on Hašek and several of his books have been translated into foreign languages.
+For the international reading public the best source of factual information is arguably The Bad Bohemian by Cecil Parrott, the author of the three English translations of The Good Soldier Švejk.
+Parrott’s biography is to a degree based on Radko Pytlík,s de-facto standard Toulavé house (1971).
+Pytlík is generally regarded as the foremost living expert on Jaroslav Hašek and several of his books have been translated into foreign languages.

-A rare but valuable book is Emanuel Frynta’s Hašek, the Creator of Švejk.
+A rare but valuable book is Emanuel Frynta’s Hašek, the Creator of Schweik.
 It comes with many illustrations and has been competently translated into English.
-It focuses more on the artistic view of the author, rather than the biographical details other biographies lean towards.
+It focuses more on the artistic view of the author, rather than the biographical details that other biographies lean towards.

-There is also literature about Hašek in German, for instance the rather speculative but well documented Der Vater des braven Soldaten Schweik by Gustav Janouch.
+There is also literature about Jaroslav Hašek in German, for instance the well documented but slightly speculative Der Vater des braven Soldaten Schweik by Gustav Janouch.